kyma-incubator/compass/docs/provisioner/08-01-provisioning-gcp.md

     * Kubernetes Engine Cluster Admin
     * Service Account User
 - Key generated for your service account downloaded in the `json` format
-- Secret from the service account key created in the `compass-system` Namespace
+- Secret from the service account key created in the `compass-system` Namespace with the key `credentials` and the value encoded with base64

 ## Provision Kyma Runtime on GCP